What is an Actor in UML, what recommendations are there and how is the actor visualised?

-If the recipient merely accepts the result without actively interacting with the system again, the actor is sometimes referred to as a “passor” – a suitcase word consisting of “passive” and “actor”.
+If the recipient merely receives the result without actively interacting with the system, the term “passor” – a portmanteau of “passive” and “actor” – is sometimes used.
 Despite bidirectional association, a passor does not pursue any intention in the direction of the system under consideration; however, the term passor is not found in the UML documentation.

 Visualisation of the Actor in the UML

 The actor is represented in a use case diagram with a small stick figure.
-Sometimes actors can also be found in activity diagrams, but even if they play an important role in this context, the UML does not define a corresponding notation for them.
+Sometimes the role can also be found in activity diagrams, but even if it plays an important role in this context, the UML does not define a corresponding notation for it.

 Here you will find additional information from our Smartpedia section: